-In addition, we are obligated to issue Lincoln Park up to an additional 150,000 shares of our common stock as a commitment fee on August 9, 2022.
 Pursuant to the Purchase Agreement, Lincoln Park agreed to purchase from us a total of up to \$100,000,000 of our common stock from time to time over a 36-month period (any such shares, the "Purchased Shares").
 We generally have the right to control the timing and amount of any future sales of our common stock to Lincoln Park.
 Additional sales of our common stock, if any, to Lincoln Park will depend upon market conditions and other factors to be determined by us.
 We may ultimately decide to sell to Lincoln Park all, some or none of the shares of our common stock that may be available for us to sell pursuant to the Purchase Agreement.
-If and when we do sell shares of our common stock to Lincoln Park has acquired such shares, Lincoln Park may resell all, some or none of such shares at any time or from time to time in its discretion, subject to compliance with securities laws.
+If and when we do sell shares of our common stock to Lincoln Park, after Lincoln Park has acquired such shares, Lincoln Park may resell all, some or none of such shares at any time or from time to time in its discretion, subject to compliance with securities laws.
 Therefore, sales to Lincoln Park by us could result in substantial dilution to the interests of other holders of our common stock.
 Additionally, the sale of a substantial number of shares of our common stock to Lincoln Park, or the anticipation of such sales, could make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise wish to effect sales.